 If you can’t find a direct referral, you can take to social media.
 For example, you can post a Facebook question seeking tutor recommendations from local students and parents.

+WARNING: Beware Fake ReferralsLindsey Wander says you can try posing a question in a local Facebook group if speaking with other families isn’t fruitful.
+However, you need to be careful to avoid fake referrals.
 “There are companies that hire people to pose as group members who watch for posts asking for advice, and then reply with a recommendation of a service they have never even used,” she says.
 “Then, they even have another employee second that referral so it looks legit.”
+She said she has been approached by a company to purchase a plan for fake referrals – which she promptly declined. |

 4. Online search